MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-source-control-deployment.md

 > [!NOTE]
 >
 > - Files in **Notebook Resources** won't be committed to the repo for now, will be supported in an upcoming release.
-> - The attached Environment will be persisted in notebook when sync from repo to Fabric workspace, but cross workspace reference Environment is not being supported for now, you need to manually attach to a new Environment or workspace default settings in order to run the notebook.
+> - The attached Environment will be persisted in a notebook when you sync from repo to Fabric workspace, but cross workspace reference Environment is not being supported for now, you need to manually attach to a new Environment or workspace default settings in order to run the notebook.
-> - The Default lakehouse id will be persisted in notebook when sync from repo to Fabric workspace, if you commit a notebook together with the default Lakehouse, you need to refer newly created lakehouse item manually.
+> - The Default lakehouse ID will be persisted in the notebook when you sync from the repo to Fabric workspace, if you commit a notebook together with the default Lakehouse, you need to refer newly created lakehouse item manually.
 More details please check [Lakehouse Git integration](lakehouse-git-deployment-pipelines.md).
 >

 ## Notebook in deployment pipelines